LGBTQ movements in the United States: Gay & Lesbian Advocates & Defenders (GLAD)

-GLAD is a non-profit legal rights organization in the United States.
-The organization works to end discrimination based on sexual orientation, HIV status, and gender identity and expression.

-John Ward founded GLAD in 1978 and filed its first case, Doe v.
-McNiff, that same year.
-An early victory came in Fricke v.
-Lynch (1980), in which GLAD represented Aaron Fricke, an 18-year-old student at Cumberland High School in Rhode Island, who won the right to bring a same-sex date to a high school dance.
-GLAD is based in Boston, Massachusetts, and serves the New England area of the United States.
-Services it provides include litigation, advocacy, and educational work in all areas of LGBT (lesbian, gay, bisexual, transgender) civil rights and the rights of people living with HIV.
-The organization also operates a telephone hotline and website.

 In 2003, GLAD received national attention for its work in winning marriage rights for same-sex couples in Massachusetts.
 In Goodridge v.
 Department of Public Health, it successfully argued before the Massachusetts Supreme Judicial Court that to restrict marriage to heterosexual couples was a violation of the state constitution.
 In October 2008, GLAD won marriage rights for same-sex couples in Connecticut with a decision of the Supreme Court of Connecticut in Kerrigan v.
 Commissioner of Public Health.

 Affirmation: Gay & Lesbian Mormons

 This is an international organization for gay, lesbian, transgender, bisexual, and intersex people who identify as members or ex-members of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-Although a core belief is that "homosexuality and homosexual relationships can be consistent with and supported by the Gospel of Jesus Christ," it is not in fact supported by the doctrine in this religion.
+Although a core belief is that "homosexuality and homosexual relationships can be consistent with and supported by the Gospel of Jesus Christ", it is not in fact supported by the doctrine in this religion.

 Under the name Affirmation: Gay Mormons United, the first Affirmation group was organized in Salt Lake City, Utah on June 11, 1977 by Stephan Zakharias and a group of other Mormon and ex-Mormons Gays and Lesbians.
 The original group struggled to survive until 1978, when Paul Mortensen formed the Los Angeles chapter and in 1980 the name was changed to Affirmation:Gay & Lesbian Mormons.
 Through the influence of the Los Angeles chapter, Affirmation groups appeared in many cities around the country.

-In 1985, some members of Affirmation formed a Latter Day Saint church for gays and lesbians known as the Restoration Church of Jesus Christ.